rhomobile/rhomobile-docs/eb/en/edge/api/websocket.md

 ## Overview
-<p>This API provides access to the WebSocket protocol for two-way communication with a remote host.</p>
+This API provides access to the WebSocket protocol for two-way communication with a remote host.

 ##Methods